 Showing the relationship between authors, books, and users.

-If you use a document database, such as MongoDB, you will model relationships using embedding or document references.
-As you establish the relationships between your various objects, you will also find your IDs and unique values representing your items.
+Now you're ready to choose your DBMS and build your physical data model.
+At this point, thinking in terms of the type of database chosen will determine how the data is stored.
+For example, if using a document database, such as MongoDB, you'll model relationships using embedding or document references.
+As you establish the relationships between various objects, you'll also find the IDs and unique values representing your items.

 Physical data model representation for a document database

 If you decide to go with a traditional relational database, the physical data model will look very different.
-In this example, the authors and books table are linked through a one-to-many relationship.
-The authorId field is the primary key in the authors’ table, and the authorId field would be the foreign key in the books table.
+In this example, the authors and books tables are linked through a one-to-many relationship.
+The authorId field is the primary key in the authors table, and the authorId field is the foreign key in the books table.
 A joint table is added to keep track of the borrowed books along with the due dates.

 Physical model representing relational database

-All of these tools use standard universal markup language (UML) to build your ERDs and will provide you with professional-looking diagrams that can then be shared with your team.
+Creately — a general design tool supporting collaboration — helps you work on your data models collaboratively, in real time.
+All of these tools use standard universal markup language (UML) to build ERDs and will provide professional-looking diagrams that can then be shared with your team.

-As you model your data, think about how the data will be displayed and used in your application.
-The way you use the data should dictate the structure of your database, and not the other way around.
-This is why MongoDB is easier to use for software developers.
-Try it out for yourself with MongoDB Atlas, MongoDB's fully managed database-as-a-service (DBaaS).
+In addition, as you model your data, think about how the data will be displayed and used in your application.
+The way you use the data will likely dictate the structure of your database, and not the other way around.
+This may be why MongoDB is so intuitive for software developers.